If you prefer, you may download the Installation Manual and Users Guide pdf using the link at the right.

 The liquid waste vessel will contain approximately 2.2 gallons of urine.
 The translucent material of the container allows easy visualization of the liquid level.

 Should overﬂow of the liquid waste container occur, the liquid will remain conﬁned to the container base so long as the overﬂow is not excessive.
-The liquid tank should be emptied frequently and rinsed with clear water.
+The liquid tank should be emptied frequently and rinsed with water with detergent or vinegar added.
 Allowing urine to remain in the storage container for extended periods is unwise as this will result in increased odor production.
 If the toilet is used in combined bathroom/shower, you may wish to drill a drain hole in the urine tank holder if water accumulation becomes a problem.

 With the bottle assembly removed, lift the seat unit several inches and slide it to the left to disengage the slip hinge.
 (You may need to unhook your vent hose and power supply if it is necessary to move the bowl to the side.)
 Remove the knobs from the mounting brackets at each side of the base and the base is now ready to empty.